Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-In this Letter, we describe spontaneous quantum turbulence (SQT) in a newborn BEC prepared by a thermal quench in finite time.
-We establish the Kolmogorov scaling of the incompressible kinetic energy and demonstrate its universal scaling for different values of the quench time when rescaled by the nonequilibrium correlation length predicted by the Kibble-Zurek mechanism.
+In this Letter, we establish and describe SQT in a newborn BEC prepared by a thermal quench in finite time.
+We establish the Kolmogorov scaling of the incompressible kinetic energy spectrum and demonstrate its universal scaling for different values of the quench time when rescaled by the nonequilibrium correlation length predicted by the Kibble-Zurek mechanism.

-{\it Kibble-Zurek dynamics of the BEC transition.} To describe the non-equilibrium condensate dynamics and the emergence of QT, we consider the two-dimensional (2D) stochastic projected Gross-Pitaevskii equation \cite{Gardiner2003,blakie2008dynamics,Rooney2012,Rooney2014, Bradley2015, McDonald2020}.
-This formalism has been widely used to model the BEC transition, with numerous studies demonstrating its quantitative agreement with experimental observations \cite{Weiler08, Liu_kibble_2020}.
-Specifically, it describes the evolution of the low-energy coherent modes of the system via a complex order parameter $\Psi_{\mathcal{C}}$, which evolves according to
+{\it Kibble-Zurek dynamics of the BEC transition---} To describe the nonequilibrium condensate dynamics and the emergence of SQT, we consider the 2D stochastic projected Gross-Pitaevskii equation \cite{Gardiner2003,blakie2008dynamics,Rooney2012,Rooney2014,Bradley2015,McDonald2020}.
+This formalism has been widely used to model the BEC transition, with numerous studies demonstrating its quantitative agreement with experimental observations \cite{Weiler08,Liu2020}.
+Specifically, it describes the evolution of the low-energy coherent modes of a Bose gas via a complex order parameter $\Psi_{\mathcal{C}}$ which, in dimensionless units used throughout the manuscript, evolves according to